cobalthq/cobalt-product-public-docs/content/en/BestPractices/SSTI-prevention.md

 To prevent an SSTI attack, never allow users to modify or create templates.
 If you have no other choice, follow our recommendations.

-#### Sanitization
+### Sanitize Data

-Before using a template, detecting and removing potentially malicious content is necessary.
-Data transmitted by users must therefore be efficiently analyzed.
-Various methods can be used to accomplish this (e.g., regex, whitelists of authorised expressions).
+Before using a template, identify and remove potentially malicious content.

+Make sure to efficiently analyze data that users pass.
+You can use various methods to do this, such as regular expression tools or whitelists of authorized expressions.

-There is, however, a drawback to this solution.
-In addition, configuration errors can put your environment at risk.
+However, there is a drawback to this solution.
+Configuration errors can put your environment at risk.

 #### Sandboxing
 The aim is to provide a closed environment where risky modules and features are disabled.
 For example, if user-supplied data is interpreted, it cannot provide access to other components or data.